 Modern design refers to a historic design movement that was prominent within a certain period of time (between the 1920’s and 1950’s).
 It is a defined style that does not change.
 The elements that make up modern design are peculiar to the modern style, and are easily recognizable.

 In terms of categorization of interior design development, modern really refers to a style that eventually develops into ‘Mid Century Modern’ design.
 Basically, this design style is characterized by clean and unadorned interiors.
-When you speak of a modern interior in its true sense, you are referring to an interior where the use of natural materials is prominent.
+When you speak of a modern interior in its true sense, you are referring to an interior where the use of natural materials is such as hardwood flooring is prominent.
+Hardwood floors are not only a good investment but it also accentuates elegance and luxury design.
+It is a practical investment because they add value to your home.
+They are durable, easy to clean and repair.
 The aesthetic character of the interior is simple yet beautiful and functional.
 Furniture is open and raised off the floor to give an airy feel and there is an emphasis on vertical and horizontal lines showing off structural elements.

 On the other hand, contemporary design is ever changing.
 Gaining popularity in the 1970’s, this style is reflective of the moment.
 When you speak of contemporary design, you are referring to cutting-edge, trending, ever-evolving designs and homestyles.
 It projects the elements in design that are prominent at the point in time.
 It is not uncommon for contemporary designs to use elements from different time periods, fusing them to form a unique style.
 As a result of this diversity and its ever-changing nature, up-to date contemporary design today, may look outdated years later.